Marctrix14/server-performance-stats/README.md

 # server-performance-stats
-Check the project at the following link: https://roadmap.sh/projects/server-stats
+Check the project information at the following link: https://roadmap.sh/projects/server-stats

 To run the bash script, run "chmod +x ./server-stats.sh" to be able to execute it.